 Best Fertilizer For Spirea

 Established Spirea will grow best when a light fertilizer is used.
 A slow release type will feed your shrub the entire growing season.
 A balanced granular fertilizer, (10-10-10 or organic fertilizer) is recommended.
 Be careful of using too much nitrogen.
-This can result in too much leafy growth and little blooming.
+This can result in too much leafy growth and reduce how many blooms are produced.